neelsmith/greek101/docs/index.md

 ## Announcements and reminders

 - Homework for **Monday, Sept.
 11** will include reading all of Lysias 1 in two different translations (both available [here](https://hellenike.github.io/textbook/reference/)).
 Feel free to get a head start!
-- **Sept.
-6**: you should have received an email scheduling your CBL visit to the WAM next week.
-Please **complete the CBL registration form as soon as possible**.
 - Deadline for revising written homework 1, accent: **Friday Sept.
 8**.
 Additional drop-in hours this week (in addition to regular drop-in hours): Wed.
 12-1, Thurs.
 11-1, Fri 2:30-3:30.
 - Vocabulary list we'll cover in module 1 is [online here](https://hellenike.github.io/textbook/review/module1-review/vocabulary/): you'll need it for Monday's homework!
 (This will be easier when our printed textbooks arrive.)